Continuous Erector Spinae Plane Blocks to Treat Postoperative Pain After Open Gynecologic Procedures Via a Low Transverse (Pfannenstiel) Incision

 - Brian M Ilfeld, MD,MS

-Professor In Residence, Anesthesiology.
-Authored (or co-authored) 185 research publications.
+Professor In Residence, Anesthesiology, Vc-health Sciences-schools.
+Authored (or co-authored) 188 research publications

 - accepting new patients